CameronJett/TextAdventure/README.md

 A simple text adventure game and engine.

-  * You can create a game by text file, look at the "test game with rooms.txt" for an example.
-To do so you must first create any people in the game, then list the rooms, then list each room and what is inside of each room.
+  * You can create a game by text file, look at the "SimpleGameXML.xml" for an example.

-Things still possible to be added:
-   * Get entrance dialog working
-   * Add multiple names to be able to take an item ('key' for 'room key', refactor textparser)
-   * Tokenize parser instead of using contains
-   * Add way to put on easy to Uppercase meaningful words?
-   * Add a way to finish ("win")
-   * Add a way to save